This chapter should be read in conjunction with the detailed Practice Guidance, Safeguarding Children with Drug and Alcohol Using Parents.

 When a woman with a drug problem attends for antenatal care, she should be encouraged to contact the Substance Misuse Midwife for assessment and advice on the treatment options available to her.

 Adfam - support to families affected by drugs and alcohol

 COAP - children of addicted parents and people - the young people living with a family member with an addiction

-Nottinghamshire Safeguarding Child Board and Nottingham City Safeguarding Children Board with Working with Drug and Alcohol Using Parents Practice Guidance for all Agencies
+Nottinghamshire Safeguarding Child Partnership and Nottingham City Safeguarding Children Partnership with Working with Drug and Alcohol Using Parents Practice Guidance for all Agencies

 Local support for families affected by drugs and alcohol: